-Tafari Nia Lumumba is a litigation associate in the Denver office of Gibson, Dunn & Crutcher.
+Tafari Nia Lumumba is a litigation associate in the Dallas office of Gibson, Dunn & Crutcher.
 His practice focuses on white collar criminal defense, corporate compliance, and complex business litigation.

 Mr. Lumumba also devotes a portion of his practice to high-stakes, complex commercial litigation, including trade secrets disputes and follow-on securities litigation from FCPA investigations.

 Mr. Lumumba earned his law degree in 2011 from Yale Law School, where he served as President of the Yale Black Law Students Association.
 He received his Bachelor of Arts in English: Creative Writing in 2005, graduating cum laude and Phi Beta Kappa from the Colorado College.
 After completing undergraduate work, Mr. Lumumba was a Thomas J. Watson Fellow in Guatemala and Brazil.
 In 2019, Mr. Lumumba was selected to participate in the Brazil-US “40 and Under” White Collar Lawyers Initiative, which consists of more than 120 white collar lawyers across 50 law firms in various cities in the U.S. and Brazil.
 Mr. Lumumba is admitted to practice law in Texas, Colorado, the U.S. District Court for the District of Colorado, and the U.S. Court of Appeals for the Tenth Circuit.